-If you reside in the same state, you can begin by contacting the local family court of your county and consulting with the court clerk.
+If you reside in the same state, you can begin by contacting the local county court and consulting with the court clerk.
 The clerk can provide you with some preliminary information and guide you to the appropriate court, depending upon the nature of your guardianship.
-For example, in California if you are the guardian of a minor you may be subject to both the rules of the Probate Court and the Juvenile Court.
+For example, in California, if you are the guardian of a minor, you may be subject to both the rules of the Probate Court and the Juvenile Court.

 Many states have created their own guardianship assistance division, including the following:

 - New York's Guardian Assistance Network

 - The Arc of New Jersey Family Institute